 I overheard him on the phone with Gloria.
-He’d reverted from his normal, picturesque English to excitable, lightning speed, probably-more-than-just-picturesque Spanish.
-I’d mastered a fair number of Spanish words since Roberto and I became best friends five years earlier, but I couldn’t recognize many of the ones he spoke today.
+He'd reverted from his normal, picturesque English to excitable, lightning speed, probably-more-than-picturesque Spanish.
+I'd mastered a fair number of Spanish words since Roberto and I became best friends five years earlier, but I didn't recognize many of the ones he spoke today.

 I was probably better off that way.

-I’d break the news to her in person that evening.
-By then, I’d be mildly aware that today’s news would adversely affect our wedding plans.
+I'd break the news to her in person that evening.
+When I'd be inescapably conscious of the fact it would adversely affect our wedding plans.
 Not to mention our living arrangements.
-I’m glad I didn’t think about those problems any sooner than I did.
+I'm glad I hadn't thought about those problems any sooner than I did.

 I needed to unwind.
-I needed to think.
-I needed to stop thinking.
-I needed to pretend that today was just a horrendous nightmare I’d soon awaken from.
-If I hadn’t been avoiding God as much as possible, I would’ve needed to pray.
+To think.
+To stop thinking.
+To pretend that today was just a horrendous nightmare I would soon awaken from.
+If I hadn't been avoiding God as much as possible, I would've prayed.

-But, most of all, I needed to go somewhere quiet to sort things out.
+Most of all, though, I needed to go somewhere quiet to sort things out.